Reversal theory: States

-The theory distinctively proposes that human experience is structurally organized into metamotivational domains, of which four have been identified.
-Each domain consists of a pair of opposing values or motives so that only one of each pair can be experienced in any given moment.
-Each pair in a domain represents two opposite forms of motivation – only one state in each pair can be active at a time.
+The theory states that human experience is structurally organized into metamotivational domains, of which four have been identified.
+Each domain consists of a pair that represents two opposite forms of motivation – only one state in each pair can be active at a time.
 Humans reverse between the states in each pair depending on a number of factors, including our inherent tendency to adopt one style over the other.

-Serious/Playful (Telic/Paratelic)
+Serious/playful

-The two states in the means-ends domain are called "Serious" (originally coined Telic from the Greek telos) and "Playful" (or Paratelic) and refer to whether one is motivated by achievement or the enjoyment of the process.
-Though the states are often characterized by seriousness and playfulness, the truest difference in this domain is whether one is motivated by long-term goals or by what is happening in the present moment.
-Future achievement or present enjoyment?
-Journey or destination?
+The two states in the means-ends domain are called serious (originally telic from the Anciet Greek word τέλος, meaning purpose) and playful (or paratelic) and refer to whether one is motivated by achievement or the enjoyment of the process.
+Though the states are often characterized as seriousness and playfulness, the true difference in is whether one is motivated by long-term goals or by what is happening in the moment.

-Conforming/Rebellious
+Conforming/rebellious

-The two states in the rules domain are called "Conforming" and "Rebellious" (or Negativistic) and refer to whether one enjoys operating within rules and expectations; or whether one wishes to be free and push against these structures.
-Fitting in or breaking free?
-Boundaries or freedom?
+The two states in the rules domain are called conforming and rebellious (or negativistic) and refer to whether one enjoys operating within rules and expectations; or whether one wishes to be free and push against these structures.

 The first four motivational states are referred to as the somatic pairs.
-This is due to the significance of their interaction, e.g. Serious-rebelliousness (organizing a protest march) is noticeably different from playful rebelliousness (telling a joke in a business meeting).
+This is due to the significance of their interaction, e.g. serious-rebelliousness (defying authority) is different from playful rebelliousness (telling a joke in a business meeting.)

-Mastery/Sympathy
+Mastery/sympathy

-The two states in the transactions domain are called "Mastery" and "Sympathy" and relate to whether one is motivated by transacting power and control; or by care and compassion.
+Mastery and sympathy refer to whether one is motivated by exerting power and control or by showing care and compassion.

-Self/Other (Autic/Alloic)
+Self/other

-These states in the relationships domain are called "Self" (or Autic) and "Other" (or Alloic) and refer to whether one is motivated by self-interests (personal accountability and responsibility) or by the interests of others (altruism and transcendence).
-Concerned primarily with oneself or identifying primarily with others?
+Self (or autic) and other (or alloic) refer to whether one is motivated by self-interests or by the interests of others.

 The last four motivational states are referred to as the transactional pairs.
-This is due to the significance of their interaction, e.g. self-mastery (running a marathon) is noticeably different from others-mastery (training someone to run a marathon).
+This is due to the significance of their interaction, e.g. self-mastery (running a marathon) is noticeably different from others-mastery (controlling others).